AmadeusQQ/behavioral-cloning/README.md

 # reflect
 Inverse relationship between learning rate and training time
-- Low learning rate increases the probability of training a good model and increases training time
+- Low learning rate increases the probability of finding the local minimum at the expense of training time
-- High learning rate reduces training time and decreases the probability of training a good model
+- High learning rate reduces training time at the expense of not finding the local minimum

 Direct relationship between signal and noise
-- Grayscale images reduce both signal and noise in color images
+- Grayscale images reduce noise in color images at the expense of color signals
-- Cropped images reduce signal needed for going up or down slopes and noise above the horizon
+- Cropped images reduce noise above the horizon at the expense of signals for when going up or down slope

+Data should have normal distribution
+- Using left and right images help to reduce center bias